 For the next part, I’ll add reverb just to give the vocals a bit of ambiance, but not too much.
 Reverb has the effect of making it seem like the vocals are either at “the front” at the “back of the mix,” as does volume.

-There’s not much to look at here, just keep in mind that if each track gets reverb on it, you risk having a sound that’s completely “washed out,” or “too wet,” which are audio engineering terms explaining how there is simply too much of a certain effect.
+Assuming you’ve chosen to simply use Garageband’s default reverb, there’s not much to look at here, just keep in mind that if each track gets reverb on it, you risk having a sound that’s completely “washed out,” or “too wet,” which are audio engineering terms explaining how there is simply too much of a certain effect.

 5) Set The Volume